dalegrover/ESSAPS/README.md

 * If CDW is desired, a large value (i.e., 0.1 F or more) electrolytic capacitor rated at least 5-10V more than the maximum power supply output, plus a dual relay module.
 * Wire, Mini-PV connectors ("DuPont"), AC power switch, circuit breaker, enclosure, fan, fan filters, banana connectors, etc.

+The hardware is in a good state.
+The software is usable, but needs improvement.

 See the project wiki for more details:  https://github.com/dalegrover/ESSAPS/wiki